-A child of compulsory school age has a learning difficulty or disability if he or she:
+A child of compulsory school age has a learning difficulty or disability if they:

-- Has significantly greater difficulty in learning than the majority of others of the same age, or
+- have significantly greater difficulty in learning than the majority of others of the same age, or

-- Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 Special Educational Needs does not include children who have difficulty keeping up because their first language is not English unless they have difficulties that are not accounted for by this.

-A child under compulsory school age has special educational needs if he or she is likely to come under the definition above when they reach compulsory school age, or would do so if special educational provision was not made for them.
+A child under compulsory school age has special educational needs if they are likely to come under the definition above when they reach compulsory school age, or would do so if special educational provision was not made for them.